mm6/InternetOfThingsCourse/Weeks/week7.md

 ## Quizzes

-+ Quiz 6 on self-sovereign identity
++ Quiz 6 on self-sovereign identity article from Computerworld.

 ## Video Lectures